BEAUJOLAIS

 Following the excellent experience with Chateau Thivin wines in Cote de Brouilly, I turned my attention to Morgon wines from brilliant winemakers like Jean Foillard and Jean-Marc Burgaud, Guy Breton, Marcel Lapierre, Louis Claude Desvignes, and Mee Godard.
 I purchased their Morgon Cote de Puy and the single vineyard/luxury bottlings, mainly in vintage 2019.
 I did taste a basic Morgon 2019 from Jean Foillard, which was terrific.
 I was also encouraged to try wines from Coudert's Clos de Roilette from Fleurie.

 Jean-Marc Burgaud - has a diploma in enology and wine growing and began making wines in 1989.
-Today there is 19 ha of vines, and Morgon counts for 13 ha.
-He practices full carbonic fermentation and whole cluster vinification, including stems.
+Today, there are 19 ha of vines, and Morgon counts for 13 ha.
+He practices complete carbonic fermentation and whole cluster vinification, including stems.
 No sulfur is added during the vinification, but a little is added to the wine before the bottling.

 Guy Breton - Morgon P’tit Max 2019.
 It comes from 1 hectare of 100+-year-old vines in the lieu-dit of Les Charmes in Cote de Puy.
 The wine is aged for ten months in used barrels from no other than Domaine de la Romanée-Conti and then bottled unfined and unfiltered.
 Elegant and delicate, yet concentrated, cherries and violets.
 Impressive.
 93-94p.